History of France: Economic recovery

 Wartime damage to the economy was severe, and apart from gold reserves, France had inadequate resources to recover on its own.
 The transportation system was in total shambles — the Allies had bombed out the railways and the bridges, and the Germans had destroyed the port facilities.
 Energy was in extremely short supply, with very low stocks of coal and oil.
-Imports of raw material were largely cut off, so most factories had shut down.
+Imports of raw materials were largely cut off, so most factories shut down.
 The invaders had stripped most of the valuable industrial tools for German factories.
 Discussions with the United States for emergency aid dragged on, with repeated postponements on both sides.
-Meanwhile, several million French prisoners of war and forced laborers were being returned home, with few jobs and little food available for them.
-The plan was for 20 percent of German reparations to be paid to France, but Germany was in much worse shape even in France, and in no position to pay.
+Meanwhile, several million French prisoners of war and forced labourers were being returned home, with few jobs and little food available for them.
+The plan was for 20 percent of German reparations to be paid to France, but Germany was in much worse shape even than France, and in no position to pay.

 After de Gaulle left office in January 1946, the diplomatic logjam was broken in terms of American aid.
 The U.S. Army shipped in food, from 1944 to 1946, and U.S. Treasury loans and cash grants were disbursed from 1945 until 1947, with Marshall Plan aid continuing until 1951.
-France received additional aid form 1951-55 in order to help the country rearm and prosecute its war in Indochina.
+France received additional aid from 1951 to 1955 in order to help the country in its war in Indochina.
 Apart from low-interest loans, the other funds were grants that did not involve repayment.
-The debts left over from World War I, whose payment had been suspended since 1931, was renegotiated in the Blum-Byrnes agreement of 1946.
+The debts left over from World War I, whose payment had been suspended since 1931, were renegotiated in the Blum-Byrnes agreement of 1946.
 The United States forgave all $2.8 billion in debt from the First World War, and gave France a new loan of $650 million.
-In return French negotiator Jean Monnet set out the French five-year plan for recovery and development.
+In return, French negotiator Jean Monnet set out the French five-year plan for recovery and development.
 The Marshall Plan gave France $2.3 billion with no repayment.
 The total of all American grants and credits to France from 1946 to 1953, amounted to $4.9 billion.